CP1401/Practicals/prac_03/README.md

 1. What is something you have done well in this subject that you should **keep doing**?
 2. What is something you have **not** done well in this subject that you should **stop doing**?
-3. What is something new that think you could try, or **start doing**?
+3. What is something new that you would like to try, or **start doing** to help your learning progress?

 # Practice and Extension